heroku/docker-registry-client/README.md

 err = hub.DeleteManifest("heroku/cedar", digest)
 ```

+Please notice that, as specified by the Registry v2 API, this call doesn't actually remove the fs layers used by the image.

 ## Downloading Layers

 Each manifest contains a list of layers, filesystem images that Docker will